Siraitia grosvenorii: Sweetening agent

-In this process, the peel and seeds are removed, and the pulped fruit is made into a fruit concentrate or puree.
+In this process, the peel and seeds are removed, and the pulped fruit is made into a concentrate or puree.
 Additional juice may be extracted from the remaining pulp with hot water.
 The juice is homogenized, acidified slightly to prevent gelling and improve the flavor, then treated with pectinase or other enzymes to break down the pectin.
 Most of the off-flavor agents are then removed with ion-exchange resins, such as sulfonated polystyrene-divinylbenzene copolymer or polyacrylic acid.
 Alternatively, the off-flavors can be adsorbed by agents like charcoal or bentonite, which are removed by filtration; or precipitated with gelatin or other gelling agents.
 Most of the remaining sulfurous volatiles are then removed by low-pressure evaporation.
 The juice is then pasteurized to inactivate remaining natural enzymes and kill microorganisms.

 The process is claimed to preserve a substantial fraction of the mogrosides present in the fruit, with the resulting sweetness at a level about 250 times stronger than sucrose.